Could broken plan living be the answer to a more flexible layout? Designers reveal how to get it right in your home

 Juliette Thomas is the founder and creative director of the London-based interior design and luxury furniture retail company, Juliettes Interiors.
 Juliette has been designing and offering unique exclusive interiors and furnishings since 2005.

-"Identify the different functions or areas within the space, such as living, dining, kitchen, workspace, etc. and decide if you would like to introduce physical barriers such as partial walls, half walls, shelves or some room divider ideas to subtly divide the space without closing it off entirely," advises Juliette Thomas.
+"Identify the different functions or areas within the space, such as living, dining, kitchen, workspace, etc. and decide if you would like to introduce physical barriers such as partial walls, half walls, shelves or some room dividers to subtly divide the space without closing it off entirely," advises Juliette Thomas.
 "A lot of decisions will come down to your ideal use of the property and privacy."

 One of the best ways to create a broken plan layout is to position items of furniture, such as freestanding shelving, to act as room dividers.